Phoenix.new Launches Remote Agent-Powered Dev Environments for Elixir

 Posted on mongodb google news.
 Visit mongodb google news

-Sowell Financial Services LLC bought a new position in shares of MongoDB, Inc. (NASDAQ:MDB – Free Report) in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund bought 1,502 shares of the company’s stock, valued at approximately $263,000.
+Sowell Financial Services LLC purchased a new stake in shares of MongoDB, Inc. (NASDAQ:MDBFree Report) in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor purchased 1,502 shares of the company’s stock, valued at approximately $263,000.

 Analysts Set New Price Targets

-A number of equities analysts have recently issued reports on MDB shares.
-Barclays upped their price objective on MongoDB from $252.00 to $270.00 and gave the stock an “overweight” rating in a report on Thursday, June 5th.
-Rosenblatt Securities cut their price objective on MongoDB from $305.00 to $290.00 and set a “buy” rating for the company in a report on Thursday, June 5th.
-Redburn Atlantic upgraded MongoDB from a “sell” rating to a “neutral” rating and set a $170.00 price objective for the company in a report on Thursday, April 17th.
-Bank of America upped their price objective on MongoDB from $215.00 to $275.00 and gave the stock a “buy” rating in a report on Thursday, June 5th.
-Finally, Wells Fargo & Company lowered shares of MongoDB from an “overweight” rating to an “equal weight” rating and reduced their target price for the company from $365.00 to $225.00 in a report on Thursday, March 6th.
-Eight investment analysts have rated the stock with a hold rating, twenty-four have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $282.47.
+A number of analysts have recently issued reports on the company.
+Piper Sandler raised their price objective on MongoDB from $200.00 to $275.00 and gave the company an “overweight” rating in a research report on Thursday, June 5th.
+Oppenheimer cut their price objective on MongoDB from $400.00 to $330.00 and set an “outperform” rating for the company in a research report on Thursday, March 6th.
+Stifel Nicolaus cut their price objective on MongoDB from $340.00 to $275.00 and set a “buy” rating for the company in a research report on Friday, April 11th.
+Daiwa Capital Markets assumed coverage on MongoDB in a research report on Tuesday, April 1st.
+They issued an “outperform” rating and a $202.00 price objective for the company.
+Finally, KeyCorp cut MongoDB from a “strong-buy” rating to a “hold” rating in a research report on Wednesday, March 5th.
+Eight research analysts have rated the stock with a hold rating, twenty-four have issued a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, MongoDB has a consensus rating of “Moderate Buy” and a consensus target price of $282.47.

-In other news, Director Hope F. Cochran sold 1,174 shares of the company’s stock in a transaction that occurred on Tuesday, June 17th.
-The shares were sold at an average price of $201.08, for a total value of $236,067.92.
-Following the completion of the sale, the director now owns 21,096 shares of the company’s stock, valued at approximately $4,241,983.68.
+In related news, Director Hope F. Cochran sold 1,174 shares of the company’s stock in a transaction that occurred on Tuesday, June 17th.
+The stock was sold at an average price of $201.08, for a total transaction of $236,067.92.
+Following the transaction, the director now directly owns 21,096 shares of the company’s stock, valued at approximately $4,241,983.68.
 This represents a 5.27% decrease in their position.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, CAO Thomas Bull sold 301 shares of the stock in a transaction that occurred on Wednesday, April 2nd.
-The shares were sold at an average price of $173.25, for a total transaction of $52,148.25.
-Following the transaction, the chief accounting officer now owns 14,598 shares in the company, valued at approximately $2,529,103.50.
-This represents a 2.02% decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CAO Thomas Bull sold 301 shares of the company’s stock in a transaction that occurred on Wednesday, April 2nd.
+The stock was sold at an average price of $173.25, for a total value of $52,148.25.
+Following the transaction, the chief accounting officer now directly owns 14,598 shares in the company, valued at approximately $2,529,103.50.
+This trade represents a 2.02% decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders have sold 50,382 shares of company stock valued at $10,403,807 in the last 90 days.
-Company insiders own 3.10% of the company’s stock.
+In the last quarter, insiders have sold 50,382 shares of company stock worth $10,403,807.
+Insiders own 3.10% of the company’s stock.

 MongoDB, Inc, together with its subsidiaries, provides general purpose database platform worldwide.
 The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.